No products in the cart.

 Other Samsung Rugged Phones

 As well as the Rugby 1-4 line, Samsung also released Rugby Smart and Rugby Pro models which more resemble a modern smartphone than the clamshell flip-top of the 1-4 models.
 Yet even the Smart and Pro were released in 2012.
-One could be forgiven for thinking Samsung have given up on the line.
-However it wouldn’t be the first time a manufacturer has gone long periods before releasing a new model in a particular product range.
+One could be forgiven for thinking Samsung has given up on the line.
+However, it wouldn’t be the first time a manufacturer has gone long periods before releasing a new model in a particular product range.

 The Rugby Pro is the only model in the entire range to be 4G compatible.
 Both it and the Smart run Android, so do we even need a new version?
-Well, yes, actually.
+Well, yes.
 The Pro and Smart no longer receive Android updates anyway.
 But, even if they did, the exposed display in particular means they’ll never be as tough as the flip-top Rugby 4.

 Can Samsung Surpass the Rugby 4?

-Over the past years features like 4G, Bluetooth 4.0, wifi and GPS are standard inclusions on almost all phones.
+Over the past years, features like 4G, Bluetooth 4.0, wifi, and GPS are standard inclusions on almost all phones.
 From the above list, the Rugby 4 only lacks 4G.

-In order to keep the rugby 4 up-to-date, all that Samsung would need to do is use newer versions of the components already in the Rugby 4.
+To keep the rugby 4 up-to-date, all that Samsung would need to do is use newer versions of the components already in the Rugby 4.
 They’d then have a Rugby 5 on their hands.
 A better camera, perhaps, more memory and a better processor would be impossible not to upgrade.
 Especially given that even the cheapest of those components is 5 or 6 generations ahead of what’s in the Rugby 4.

 Despite what Apple, and occasionally even Samsung themselves, tell us, not everybody in the US needs or wants a smartphone costing hundreds of dollars.
 Flip-top phones are still incredibly popular.
-Rugged models are still a big hit with construction, oil and other workers in similarly phone-destroying industries.
-Calls, texts and emails are all many people need.
-They often have no desire to figure out how the iPhone or galaxy S works.
+Rugged models are still a big hit with construction, oil, and other workers in similarly phone-destroying industries.
+Calls, texts, and emails are all many people need.
+They often have no desire to figure out how the iPhone or Galaxy S works.
 They certainly have no desire to pay for a data contract they don’t need.
-The Rugby 4 already gives all that, but it is starting to show it’s age just a touch.
+The Rugby 4 already gives all that, but it is starting to show its age just a touch.
 A refresher device wouldn’t go amiss.

 Will there be a Rugby 5?

-Our prediction is that, yes, Samsung will eventually come out with a Rugby 5, but it won’t be happening soon.
+We predict that, yes, Samsung will eventually come out with a Rugby 5, but it won’t be happening soon.
 Until the Rugby 4 is heavily outdated, they will probably keep it as the top model in their Rugby Series.